paelzer/Micropython-ESP8266-D1mini-DHT11-to-ST7735-TFT/README.md

 ## Bring the display to life

-* [Arduino IDE](https://www.arduino.cc/en/software) need to be installed

-* Connect the Arduino via USB to your PC
+* Connect the ESP8266 via USB to your PC
-> Since the Arduino is placed inside my PC case I have myself created a cable to connect it to one of the internal USB headers directly on the mainboard so I don't need to route the cable to a USB port outside of the case.
-The temperature sensor I have fixed with a cable tie somewhere in the middle of the case - pictures will follow.

-* Flash the KTY81-110_7segm.ino file to the Arduino NANO
+Flash the following files to the ESP8266

+* st7735.py
+* rgb.py
+* bitmapfont.py
+* font5x8.bin
+* dht11-tft.py

 * If everything has been setup correctly the temperature in your PC case will show up on the display